Hero image desktop Hero image mobile

 • On average, Australians eat 57g of read meat per day of (cooked weight) which is in line with the 65g per day recommended in the Australian Dietary Guidelines.
 The Australian beef industry has more than halved its net greenhouse gas (GHG) emissions since 2005.
 This reduction in GHG is larger than any other sector in Australia.

-• It takes 73% less water to produce a kilogram of beef now than it did 30 years ago.
+• It takes 73% less water for cattle to gain 1kg now than it did 30 years ago.